zenml-io/zenml/examples/quickstart/README.md

 or view it on [GitHub](https://github.com/zenml-io/zenml/tree/main/examples/quickstart) directly.

 ## Overview
-Here we train a simple `tensorflow.keras` classifier on the MNIST dataset.
+Here we train a simple sklearn classifier on the MNIST dataset.

 ## Run it locally